wp-plugins/virtue-toolkit/readme.txt

-=== Virtue ToolKit ===
+=== Virtue / Pinnacle ToolKit ===
 Contributors: britner
 Tags:
 Requires at least: 3.2
-Tested up to: 3.9
+Tested up to: 4.0
-Stable tag: 1.8
+Stable tag: 1.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom Portfolio and Shortcode functionality for Virtue Theme
+Custom Portfolio and Shortcode functionality for Virtue and Pinnacle Wordpress Theme

 == Description ==

-Custom Portfolio and Shortcode functionality for Virtue Theme
+Custom Portfolio and Shortcode functionality for Virtue and Pinnacle Wordpress Theme

-Not intended to work with any other theme.
+Not intended to work with any other themes.

 == Installation ==